maying0120/Machine-Learning-NYU6143/README.md

-# This is the Machine Learning Homeworks for NYU-6143
+#  Machine Learning Homeworks for NYU-6143
 ## There are 5 branches for 5 different prjects.